 To apply in advance, you can contact the Embassy of Latvia in Japan and submit documents in person.
 To apply on arrival, you can go to the Office of Citizenship and Migration Affairs (OCMA) in Latvia.

 For more information, read the Latvian OCMA website (external link).

 - New Zealand is represented in Latvia by the New Zealand Embassy in Berlin

-- Latvia is represented in New Zealand by the Embassy in London
+- Latvia is represented in New Zealand by the Embassy in Tokyo

 - There are Latvian Honorary Consulates in Auckland and Christchurch.